-Consider the Fort Hood, Texas, shooting in 2009.
-To the victims at the military base, it was an act of terror when Maj.
+Consider the Fort Hood shooting in 2009.
+To the victims at the Texas base, it was an act of terror, when Maj.
 Nidal Hassan opened fire on his fellow service members, killing 13 people.

 A version of this story was previously published in November 2017.